bomonike/bomonike.github.io/ai-agents.md

 Agentic means <strong>proactive</strong> -- they try to solve problems without constant human input.

+MCP Client is Claude client or IDE Cursor or Windsurf

 ## Levels of automation:

-* <strong>"Workflow Automation"</strong> follow a set sequence of tasks and tools are "programmatic" and not true AI agents.
+* <strong>"Workflow Automation"</strong> run using Python or other programming languages follow a set sequence of tasks are not "AI" nor "agents".

-* <strong>"Agentic AI"</strong> is a term used to describe AI that performs <strong>pre-set</strong> automated tasks.
-Not True AI Agents.

 * <strong>True "AI Agents"</strong>  are NOT bound to pre-defined tasks in a workflow.
 They act <strong>autonomously</strong>, as a team of agents,able to, based on their environment and objectives, <strong>choose</strong> to delegate to specialized tools to take actions.
 Modern AI Agents <a target="_blank" href="https://www.ycombinator.com/library/Lt-vertical-ai-agents-could-be-10x-bigger-than-saas#related-3">reason</a> through steps.

    True agents don't just respond to commands — they have their own objectives and make decisions and independently initiate action in service of those objectives.
 They can operate  and take initiative when appropriate.

-   True Agents have agency, which involves:
+   True Agents have <strong>agency</strong>, which means:

-   Autonomy - The ability to act independently without constant external direction
+   * Autonomy - The ability to act independently without constant external direction

-   Intentionality - Having goals and the capacity to pursue them
+   * Intentionality - Having goals and the capacity to pursue them

-   Self-awareness - Understanding one's own capabilities and limitations
+   * Self-awareness - Understanding one's own capabilities and limitations

-   Adaptability - Adjusting strategies based on changing circumstances
+   * Adaptability - Adjusting strategies based on changing circumstances

-   Responsibility - Bearing some causal or moral accountability for actions
+   * Responsibility - Bearing some causal or moral accountability for actions

-* <strong>AI Assistants</strong> - <a target="_blank" href="https://www.youtube.com/watch?v=ASABxNenD_U">VIDEO: The 10 Trillion Parameter AI Model With 300 IQ</a>

 * <strong>Vertical AI agents</strong> are tailored to address unique challenges and streamline processes within designated sectors such as healthcare, finance, or customer support.
 Vertical AI agents could be <a target="_blank" href="https://www.ycombinator.com/library/Lt-vertical-ai-agents-could-be-10x-bigger-than-saas">10X bigger than SAAS</a> repleaes entire teams and organizationa -- a fundamentally new paradigm. https://www.rippling.com/ works on verticals.
 Increase savings, automate busy work, and make better decisions by managing payroll, HR, IT & spend in one place.

 References:
+   * <a target="_blank" href="https://www.youtube.com/watch?v=ASABxNenD_U">VIDEO: The 10 Trillion Parameter AI Model With 300 IQ</a>
    * https://www.youtube.com/watch?v=FwOTs4UxQS4 by Jeff Su "AI Agents, Clearly Explained"
    * https://medium.com/data-science-in-your-pocket/best-mcp-servers-you-should-know-019226d01bca
    * https://www.youtube.com/watch?v=cPdVbVx5Z3Q "end of explicit programming"